-A visit to Arlington brings to mind the words of Jesus, “Greater love has no man than this, that a man lay down his life” (John 15:13).
+A visit to Arlington brings to mind the words of Jesus, “Greater love hath no man than this, that a man lay down his life for his friends” (John 15:13 KJV).
 And, it always reminds me of Jesus’ Ultimate Sacrifice to forever free mankind from sin.

 — Jan White has compiled a collection of her columns in her book, “Everyday Faith for Daily Life.”